ESG: Engineering Science

 ESG 100: Introduction to Engineering Science

-An overview of the development and application of engineering principles in response to social, industrial, and environmental problems from ancient times to the present.
+An overview of the development and application of engineering principles in response to social, industrial, and environmental problems.
 Engineering methods and theory through case studies and real-world applications.
-Creativity and problem solving techniques of modern engineering through participation in a design project as well as learning through analyses of engineering disasters.
+Introduction to modern engineering design and problem solving through discussion of design theory and tools with an emphasis on design for manufacturing and reliability, engineering ethics including value sensitive design, and participation in a design project.

 ESG 198: Fundamentals of Engineering Chemistry